What is colitis?

 Serious symptoms that might indicate a life-threatening condition

 Some cases of colitis can quickly progress from a minor condition to a life-threatening situation, such as toxic megacolon (rapid, extreme widening of the colon) and shock.
-Seek immediate medical care (call 911) if you, or someone you are with, have colitis and any of the following symptoms:
+If you have colitis, seek immediate medical care (call 911) for any of the following symptoms:

 Abdominal tenderness when the abdomen is pressed